 - The Cappo Sales Track prepares students for careers in sales.
 The Carson Scholars Program allows students to explore the relationship between business and government, particularly public policy.
-And the Och Initiative for Women in Finance support women who are interested in pursuing a career in finance.
+And the Och Initiative for Women in Finance supports women who are interested in pursuing a career in finance.

 In addition, there are schools on campus, organizations and initiatives that partner with each other, and businesses to provide students with experience around certain business topics.
 Students may browse these here.

-A key feature of the Ross school of business is its set of resources, projects, and programs that are dedicated to giving students real-world experiences: Ross Experiences in Action-Based Learning (REAL).
+A key feature of the Ross School of Business is its set of resources, projects, and programs that are dedicated to giving students real-world experiences: Ross Experiences in Action-Based Learning (REAL).

 REAL has several subdivisions, all of which give students opportunities for hands-on learning.
 For example, REAL.START features projects that let students engage in developing and starting original business ventures.